 5. Maroniblüte

-What is Maroniblüte: The Original Chestnut Blossom has several key ingredients: a chocolate-covered waffle cup, preserved sour cherries, chestnut mousse and chestnut puree.
+What is Maroniblüte: the Original Chestnut Blossom has several key ingredients: a chocolate-covered waffle cup, preserved sour cherries, chestnut mousse and chestnut puree.
 Only a handful of coffee houses in Vienna serve this special treat.

 Where to eat Maroniblüte: Cafe Landtmann, Cafe Museum